 - Cook’s note 1: To make ahead – Although they’re best eaten the day they are made, the gratins can be baked for 40 minutes until just golden, then cooled and refrigerated up to 1 day.
 To serve, bring to room temperature and bake at 375°F (190°C) for 6 to 8 minutes until bubbling at the sides.

 - Cook’s note 2: If you prefer to make a large gratin rather than individual ones, use a medium ceramic or glass baking dish.
 Layer the ingredients exactly as described above and bake at 375°F (190°C) for 45 to 50 minutes.

 Don’t throw away the shiitake stems.
 Although they’re fibrous and inedible, they’re still full of that delicious mushroom flavor.
 Place them in a ziplock bag and freeze them.
 You can use them later for making stocks, like this versatile and flavorful vegetable stock.

 Cooking mushrooms can be a bit tricky.
 Here are a few rules to follow:

-2/ Cook the mushrooms at high heat so that their moisture evaporate quickly.
+2. Cook the mushrooms at high heat so that their moisture evaporates quickly.
 This will prevent them from becoming soggy.

-3/ Don’t stir the mushrooms constantly.
+3. Don’t stir the mushrooms continuously.
 Give them a chance to get a lovely golden color before you stir them.
 At first, stir every two minutes.
 Halfway through the cooking, when the pan gets hotter and the mushrooms have lost a lot of their moisture, you’ll need to stir once every minute or so.